railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 The cabinet is assembled from raw materials and intermediate assemblies:

-.. table:: *Product Definitions prior to defining Bills of Materials*
+.. table:: Product Definitions before defining Bills of Materials

    ================ =========================
    Product Code     Description